 - Yellowfin T

 Northern Pacific American Albacore tuna start their lives in the warm waters from Hawaii in the northeast to New Caledonia in the southwest.
 In its first year of life, the tuna will grow to about 17 – 19 inches.
 Albacore Tuna are a highly migratory species and migrate annually throughout the North Pacific following the warm water currents.
 We have the opportunity to catch them in the summer and early fall when they are near our Washington coast.
-As the season changes and the waters cool they retreat south eventually return south.
+As the season changes and the waters cool they retreat back south.

 The reason that Mercury is not an issue for Albacore Tuna caught in the coastal waters of the Pacific Northwest is that the fish harvested in this area are typically 2 – 4 years old and weigh around 10 – 24 lbs.
 They are too young to have accumulated any harmful levels of Mercury.

 Marine fish, like Northern Pacific Albacore, have naturally high levels of Selenium.
 Selenium acts as a mercury magnet with a very strong binding affinity for the toxic substance.
 This strong attraction allows selenium to mix and neutralize their reaction characteristics.
 This new Hg – Se substance produced is not absorbed by the body and gets flushed out of the system.